opensearch-project/documentation-website/_security-plugin/configuration/security-admin.md

 ## Basic usage

-The `securityadmin.sh` tool can be run from any machine that has access to the transport port of your OpenSearch cluster (the default port is 9300).
+The `securityadmin.sh` tool can be run from any machine that has access to the http port of your OpenSearch cluster (the default port is 9200).
 You can change the security plugin configuration without having to access your nodes through SSH.

 Each node also includes the tool at `plugins/opensearch-security/tools/securityadmin.sh`.
 You might need to make the script executable before running it: